odcambc/odcambc.github.io/_pages/reviews.md

 Peer review is a good idea.
 Gatekeeping is not.
 As a reviewer, I see my job as sharpening the work by defining the boundaries of what can be supported, not dictating what I want the work to be.
 I aim to be attentive, courteous, and constructive.
 As a mentor, I try to involve trainees in the review process as well.

-See the peer review section of the [Fraser lab compact](https://fraserlab.com/philosophy/) for a lot more on this topic that I agree with along with the [Peer Review in the Life Sciences](https://fraserlab.com/courses/peer_review_2023/) course we co-taught in 2023.
+See the peer review section of the [Fraser lab compact](https://fraserlab.com/philosophy/) for a lot more on this topic that I agree with, along with the [Peer Review in the Life Sciences](https://fraserlab.com/courses/peer_review_2023/) course we co-taught in 2023.
 Also see the polemically-titled ["Is Peer Review a Good Idea?"](https://www.journals.uchicago.edu/doi/10.1093/bjps/axz029) by Remco Heesen and Liam
 Kofi Bright for an interesting argument.